peter/content-api-performance-test/README.md

 }
 ```

 The numbers below should be considered rough estimations (ballpark figures) and no particular optimization has been made in each runtime to improve performance or scalability.
-The code between teach platform can differ slightly (in how it validates payloads etc.):
+The code between each platform can differ slightly (in how it validates payloads etc.):

 |Runtime|Database|Number of Tests|Test Concurrency|Number of Requests|Total Time (ms)|Requests Per Second|Response Time Avg (ms)|Response Time P99 (ms)|Read Response Time Avg (ms)|Read Response Time P99 (ms)|
 |-|-|-|-|-|-|-|-|-|-|-|